dtsivkovski/davidimelify/README.md

 # davidimelify
 Do you feel like David doesn't tweet ***ENOUGH?*** Do you find yourself making a clever joke only to realize you took it from David's tweet from six years ago?
 You're not alone.

-Introducing **DavidImelify**, the perfect solution for finding those long-lost tweets from six years ago.
+Introducing **DavidImelify**, the perfect solution for "finding" (creating) those long-lost tweets from six years ago.

 Try it out at [https://davidimelify.tsiv.dev/](https://davidimelify.tsiv.dev/)!